daniel3735928559/mango/libmango/README.md

 programs can be written in that language.

-This should not be a terribly onerous request, as the library should be relatively simple (the current Python implementation is under 300 lines of code) and we intend that this document should describe the requirements fully so that anyone with the requisite knowledge should be able to implement libmango in a currently unsupported language.
+This should not be a terribly onerous request, as the library should be relatively simple (the current Python implementation is 257 lines of code) and we intend that this document should describe the requirements fully so that anyone with the requisite knowledge should be able to implement libmango in a currently unsupported language.